arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d08.md

 -  7
 - 14

 I recollect my true place in the universal order.
 My faith is immovable.
 It is ever victorious.
-MY TRUE SELF TRANSMUTES EVERY SEMBLANCE OF ADVERSITY INTO A MOANS FOR THE PERFECT MANIFESTATION OF MY HEART’S DESIRE.
+MY TRUE SELF TRANSMUTES EVERY SEMBLANCE OF ADVERSITY INTO A MEANS FOR THE PERFECT MANIFESTATION OF MY HEART’S DESIRE.

 ---